 Where any matter or thing is by these Regulations directed or forbidden to be done, and such act so directed to be done remains undone, or such act so forbidden to be done is done, in every such case, unless a specific penalty is provided therefor, every company or person offending against such direction or prohibition shall be liable to a fine not exceeding fifty pounds.

 [36.
-Repealed in Gazette 22 Sep 2006 p.
+Deleted in Gazette 22 Sep 2006 p.
 4140.]

 37. Sixth Schedule to the Act